loganpowell/COPE/developer-notes.md

 `copeLambdaRole63f0443d-dev`

+To get to the IAM role, you can either go directly to the IAM console and find the role or you can go to the lambda itself in the Lambda console under the `Permissions` menu where you'll find a link to the IAM role under `Role name`.

 The Post Confirmation lambda trigger needs to have the IAM permission to execute the `cognito-idp:AdminAddUserToGroup` action on the User Pool.

+In IAM, under `Permissions`, you'll need to click on the `lambda-execution-policy` dropdown and then `Edit policy`.
+You will then edit the policy `JSON`, replacing the `"Resource":` `"arn..."` with your Userpool arn

+> You can find your Userpool arn under the `General
+> Settings` of your userpool listed as `Pool ARN` in AWS
+> Cognito console

 ```diff
 {